StackStorm/st2-docker/README.md

     return (False, message)
   ```

-When you rename, or create a new action, you must run `st2ctl reload` inside the st2-upstart
+When you rename, or create a new action, you must run `st2ctl reload` inside the `st2`
-container (usually named `st2docker_st2-upstart_1`).
+container.
 Next, run:

   ```
   st2 run packs.echo_action message=working